-I first published this poem in praise of The Literary Gift Company's "suppoet" on my previous blog a few years ago.
-While the kittens have now grown up, The Literary Gift Company's service is still exactly as superb as it was in 2013.
+Sabine first published this poem in praise of The Literary Gift Company’s “suppoet” on her personal blog a few years ago.
+While the kittens have now grown up — and one of them is sadly no longer with us —, The Literary Gift Company’s service is still exactly as superb as it was in 2013.

 Check them out when you need a gift!

 Once upon a midnight dreary, while I pondered, weak and weary,

 Over many a quaint and curious memory of the day that went before,

 While I nodded, nearly napping, suddenly there came a tapping,